AHS-FTC/BFR-Ultimate-Goal/README.md

 * Includes 64-bit support (to comply with [Google Play requirements](https://android-developers.googleblog.com/2019/01/get-your-apps-ready-for-64-bit.html)).
 * Protects against Stuck OpModes when a Restart Robot is requested.
 (Thanks to FROGbots-4634) ([ftc_app issue #709](https://github.com/ftctechnh/ftc_app/issues/709))
 * Blocks related changes:
-   * Fixes bug with blocks generated code when hardware device name is a java or javascript reserved word.
+   * Fixes bug with blocks generated code when com.bfr.hardware device name is a java or javascript reserved word.
-   * Shows generated java code for blocks, even when hardware items are missing from the active configuration.
+   * Shows generated java code for blocks, even when com.bfr.hardware items are missing from the active configuration.
    * Displays warning icon when outdated Vuforia and TensorFlow blocks are used ([SkyStone issue #27](https://github.com/FIRST-Tech-Challenge/SkyStone/issues/27))

 ## Version 5.1 (20190820-222104)